 Whistleblowing laws in Australia and other jurisdictions such as the United States have advanced light-years since the McCabe case.
 All publicly-listed and large proprietary companies in Australia are now subject to the Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019 (Act), which amended, broadened and consolidated already-existing whistleblowing legislation.

 Organisations are advised to keep the below well-established principles in mind to improve their own whistleblowing programmes.

-> Engage with stakeholders about the whistleblower policy and train the entire organisation on an annual basis.
-This means educating everyone from board members to trainees on whistleblower procedures, emphasising the ability to report anonymously and in all instances without reprisals.
+> Engage with stakeholders about the whistleblowing policy and train the entire organisation on an annual basis.
+This means educating everyone from board members to trainees on whistleblowing procedures, emphasising the ability to report anonymously and in all instances without reprisals.